AbdurraoufE/Library-Management-System/README.md

   simply choose the default selections every time and yes when it asks if you want backend access.

-Choose to log in through an AWS account (root user), enter the user information "forrestindustry@gmail.com" / "Cmpt370!".
+Choose to log in through an AWS account (root user), enter the user information
+  Email: forrestindustry@gmail.com
+  Password: Cmpt370!

 # Running the library management system:
 Simply type "npm run dev".